zopefoundation/zc.relationship/src/zc/relationship/README.txt

   usage of the index data structures such as transitive query factories; and

-- the standard zope.index method `apply` essentially exposes the `findRelationshipTokenSets` and `findValueTokens` methods via a query object spelling.
+- the standard zope.index method `apply` essentially exposes the `findRelationshipTokenSet` and `findValueTokens` methods via a query object spelling.

 `findRelationshipChains` and `findRelationshipTokenChains` are paired methods,